ss73/movie_browser/Readme.md

 The Movie Database Browser is a demonstration application to show how SQLite compiled into wasm can be a way of getting high performance and data visualization flexibility in a web application.

+You can access the application directly [here](https://ss73.github.io/movie_browser/).
+Once the page is loaded, all database access is performed purely in the frontend and no further network requests are made.

-## Running the application
+## Running the application locally
 To run the application locally, you will need to serve the application directory by a web server.
-There are multiple approaches to doing this and one option is to use the ```http-server``` tool.
+There are multiple approaches to doing this and one option is to use the popular [```http-server```](https://www.npmjs.com/package/http-server) tool.

-From a terminal window, cd to the application directory and run:
+Assuming http-server is installed, open a terminal window, cd to the application directory and run:
 ```
 http-server
 ```
 Next, open a web browser and point it to http://localhost:8080

 If you wish stop the server, press ```Ctrl-C```

 ## Setup a new IMDB database